Trullez-44/Arepas-Santandereanas/README.md

 CALL GetOfficeAreas(1004);

 ```
-This procedure would return the manager of a given office.
+This query would return the manager of a given office.
 It would take an office ID as a parameter and return the manager of that office.
 ```SQL
 DELIMITER //
 CREATE PROCEDURE GetOfficeManager(IN office_id INT)